 BridgeBio Pharma LLC and Cincinnati Children's Hospital Medical Center entered into a research collaboration in 2018 with the purpose of identifying and developing genetic disease therapies.
 This partnership combines BridgeBio's strengths in therapeutic development for diseases of high unmet need with Cincinnati Children's world-class researchers and clinicians.
 Under the terms of the agreement, BridgeBio will have the opportunity to sponsor and collaboratively develop selected research programs.
 The agreement represents a flexible model that facilitates accelerated genetic disease research.

-Grant funds are to be used to enable product development and commercialization.
-Examples include the development of prototypes; human clinical data; pre-clinical data; drug delivery platform/systems; large animal studies; algorithmic diagnostics, as opposed to single biomarker associations; or other advanced pre-commercial research.
+Letters of Intent will be reviewed twice a year, in March and September.
 Applications must fit into one of the following categories: Biologic, Cell & Tissue Therapies; Diagnostics; Medical Devices; Digital Health & Care Delivery; or Small Molecule Therapies.

 Cincinnati Children's has two pediatric medical device funds and collaborations.
 Each effort is designed to develop commercially viable, pediatric specific, medical devices.